libersoft-org/yellow-server/FAQ.md

 ## Is NEMP client backward compatible with classic e-mail protocols (SMTP, IMAP, POP3)?

 Right now it is not compatible, but in theory, it can be done in client software to support both old and new e-mail protocol.
 Maybe in future this feature will be added to NEMP client, but it is not our priority for now.

+## NEMP is using conversations instead of folders - why?

+Folders system (Inbox, Sent etc.) is very obsolete concept of message storing that was created before proper e-mail client software was even created.
+The original e-mail worked in file system structure where directories had roles of e-mail folders and files in them were e-mail messages.
+This concept was applied in all e-mail clients.
+Storing the e-mails in folders is very impractical solution, because if you search for message history, you have to switch between folders and search the content of each message.
+On the other hand conversations resolve this problem and make history search very fast, clear and easy.

+Custom folders in classic e-mail clients had some advantages and are present in NEMP client too.
+You can put whole conversations into folders (for example "Work", "Family" etc.).
+There is also a special non-conversation chat called "Own messages" where you can store your notes.